cannedyeti/Seattle-Animal-Spirits/0_onboarding/attendance_policy.md

 #### Internships/Apprenticeships

-If a student finds work as an apprentice or intern, they may discuss the opportunity with the instructional staff, Christa, and Kevin.
+If a student finds work as an apprentice or intern, they may discuss the opportunity with the instructional staff, Beth, and Bryna.
 If it will not interfere with your classwork, we typically have no problem with you leaving class early.
 We're here to help you change your career!

 #### Approved Absences